pierrz/biggie/README.md

 - an API endpoints container based on FastAPI
 - 2 containers for Mongo and Postgres databases.
 - 2 containers for Flower and PGAdmin for monitoring purpose.
-- 1 'live deployment' container for Nginx and currently set up only with the Api container
+- a 'live deployment' container for Nginx and currently set up only with the Api container

+It is currently set up to fetch data from the [GitHub Events API](https://api.github.com/events) then stream it into Mongo and have it exposed/analysed via several dedicated APIs.
+It was fetching data from the Marvel API until version 0.4.0.

 The repository itself is based on the ['Papel' repository](https://github.com/pierrz/papel).

-_This tool was set up to get data from the Marvel API until version 0.4.0_

 <br>

 ### Installation

 #### Environment
-You have to create the `.env` environment file, and use/create a Github token for enabling the test/build sequence.
+You have to create the `.env` environment file and use/create a Github token for enabling the test buid sequence.

-If you plan to use the same Github-actions CI file, you need to create the same secrets as in your `.env` environment file.

 [wip] Eventually tweak the schedule parameter for the cleaning task (see **"Data streaming"** section below.).

+If you plan to use the same Github-actions CI file, you need to create the same secrets as in the `jobs > env` section in `.github/workflows/docker-ci.yml` (see **line 31**).

 **NB**:
 - For all files embedded with secrets, you'll find the `<file>.example` ready to adapt.